May 23rd, 2013

 In The Grange, starting June 5 and for the rest of the summer, see a work from the first exhibition that has undergone partial conservation work and that revealed its secrets to an AGO intern who was conducting research on it.

-Finally, cookies made from the 1913 Five Roses Flour Cookbook, the most popular cookbook in 1913, will be available in the Members Lounge and in caféAGO throughout June.
+Finally, cookies made from the 1913 Five Roses Flour Cookbook, the most popular cookbook in 1913, will be on sale in the Norma Ridley Members’ Lounge and in caféAGO throughout June.